Haifa Varju

 • Sometimes a strong chemical smell upon opening ie. chemical off-gassing

-Toddlekind’s newest play mat style - the Play Rug - is made from extra thick PU foam, and is non-toxic, free of BPA, formaldehyde, phthalates, heavy metals, latex and PVC.
+Toddlekind’s One Piece Reversible Playmat - is made from extra thick PU foam, and is non-toxic, free of BPA, formaldehyde, phthalates, heavy metals, latex, and PVC.
 Safe and protective for your little ones.

 To ensure the best, safest product for your little one, Toddlekind uses the highest quality PU to ensure durability, and also airs out all products for one month before packaging to avoid off-gassing.